For hard real-time systems

 Features to develop highly optimized embedded software:

-- More application programming interfaces (APIs): native, navigational C/C++ API for fastest operation, standard SQL ODBC & JDBC, Java Native Interface (JNI), native C#/.NET API, and Python
+- More application programming interfaces (APIs): native, navigational C/C++ API for fastest operation, standard SQL ODBC & JDBC, Java Native Interface (JNI), and Python.
+C# can be used with the ODBC .NET Managed Provider.

 - Highest possible code quality via C/C++ self-diagnostic API’s type safety; no dynamic memory allocation; and sophisticated debugging and error-handling